University of Gloucestershire: The Park

 The Park, Cheltenham, is the largest of the campuses and is the administrative centre.
 It is located in the Park district of Cheltenham.
 The estate dates from the 19th century and was originally designed as zoological, botanical and horticultural gardens.

 The Media School was relocated to the Park Campus in 2011 from the former Pittville campus.
 The new facilities include a newsroom, television & radio studios, edit suites, and teaching facilities.
 It has been awarded Skillset Media Academy status and is part of the North by Southwest – The Gloucestershire and Wiltshire Skillset Media Academy Partnership.

-Student accommodation is available in the Park villas, Challinor, Eldon & Merrowdown and Eldon & Merrowdown Annexe located on and next to the campus, as well as Spa Court and Regency Halls across the town of Cheltenham.
+Student accommodation is available in the Park villas and Challinor located on campus.

 A partnership with the Gloucestershire Wildlife Trust was launched in May 2009 and the Park Campus grounds became designated as a community green space.
 The garden includes over 900 trees, both native and ornamental, a shallow lake and a meadow with native species.